johnielb/Masters/1_proposal/proposal.md

-# Improving algorithm governance in the New Zealand public sector
+# Improving algorithm safety tools for the New Zealand public sector

 Johniel Bocacao